jpsank/cstc210/README.md

 pip install acids-rave
 ```
 4. Clone RAVE from GitHub with `git clone https://github.com/acids-ircam/RAVE.git`.
-5. Preprocess audio using RAVE with `rave preprocess --input_path datasets/hiphop --output_path preprocessed/hiphop`.
+5. Preprocess audio using RAVE with `rave preprocess --input_path datasets/hiphop --output_path preprocessed/hiphop/`.
-6. Start an HPC slurm job to train RAVE on the preprocessed audio with `sbatch RAVE-training-batch.sh`.
+6. Start a slurm job to train RAVE on the preprocessed audio with `sbatch RAVE-training-batch.sh`.
-7. After training, export the RAVE model with `rave export --name hiphop --run trainings/hiphop/hiphop_43ef472243/ --streaming True --output exports/`.
+7. After the job finishes, export the RAVE model with `rave export --name hiphop --run trainings/hiphop/hiphop_xxxxxxxxxx/ --streaming True --output exports/`.
+The exported model will be saved as a `.ts` file.

+### Part 2: Training Custom Decoder Model
+1. Download music videos from YouTube, e.g. `yt-dlp https://www.youtube.com/watch?v=Z-48u_uWMHY`, and put them in a folder in `datasets/`.
-8. For the custom decoder model, make a new conda environment with the necessary dependencies on HPC for CUDA support:
+2. Make a new conda environment with the necessary dependencies for CUDA support (I just installed everything with pip because it's easier):
 ```
 conda create -n RAVE2 python=3.11
 conda activate RAVE2
 pip3 install torch torchaudio --index-url https://download.pytorch.org/whl/cu124
 pip3 install librosa opencv-python pygame torchvision tqdm pillow click
 ```
-9. Process data with `python preprocess_video.py` to split audio into chunks using `librosa`, extract image frames with `python-opencv`, and encode audio chunks into latent vectors using the exported RAVE model.
-10. Train custom decoder model on frames and latent vectors with `python latent-to-image.py`.
-This will save as a `.pth` file and generate images displayed in a live `pygame` window from audio input.
+1. Edit `decoder-training-batch.sh` to point to the correct dataset, environment, and RAVE model paths, then run `sbatch decoder-training-batch.sh` to start a slurm job.
+This will run `preprocess_video.py` and `latent-to-image.py train` in sequence.
+The `preprocess_video.py` script will extract image frames and encode the corresponding audio chunks into latent vectors using the exported RAVE model.
+The `latent-to-image.py train` script will train the custom decoder model on the latent vectors and image frames.
+The model will be saved as a `.pth` file.
+2. After the job finishes, to generate images from audio input, run `python latent-to-image.py demo` with the path to the `.pth` file and the path to the exported RAVE model from Part 1.

 ## Preliminary Results
 After training RAVE on the hip hop mixes and the custom decoder model on Kendrick Lamar's "Alright" music video, I was able to generate images from audio input.
 The quality of the images is not great, but it's a start.
 The custom decoder model is not trained for very long (only 20 epochs).
 The images are generated in real time from audio input, so it's a proof of concept that the pipeline works.